Asset Protection and Planning Attorney

 Protecting the wealth that you have accumulated, no matter how large or small, is our biggest concern.
-Without property asset protection planning, your hard earned assets are at risk of being depleted by unscrupulous creditors and lawsuits.
-We will evaluate your overall assets and business structures to develop a strategy to create a plan of legal protection.
+Without property asset protection planning, your hard-earned assets are at risk of being depleted by unscrupulous creditors and lawsuits.
+Our asset protection attorney will evaluate your overall assets and business structures to develop a strategy to create a plan of legal protection.

 What Is Asset Protection

-With asset protection your goal is to keep your property, whether it is real property, cash or stocks and bonds, safe from being taken by someone who wins a lawsuit against you.
+With asset protection, your goal is to keep your property, whether it is real property, cash or stocks, and bonds, safe from being taken by someone who wins a lawsuit against you.
 The lawsuit can be any type of lawsuit.
-For example, your 16 year old daughter causes a serious car accident or someone falls on one of your investments properties.
+For example, your 16-year-old daughter causes a serious car accident or someone falls on one of your investment properties.
 The possibilities are endless when it comes to people finding reasons to sue you, especially in this day and age.

 By evaluating your various assets and business structures, our asset protection lawyer can create a plan that will shield your assets from potential creditors.
-We use differently legal methods of doing this such as creating an LLC or Corporation.
+We use different legal methods of doing this such as creating an LLC or Corporation.
 We will assist you with every step of the creation and implementation process.
 You can click here to view a short Webinar on the various type of entities available and how they work.

 Here are a few types of popular methods we use in some of our asset protection plans: